julianchurchill/text-adventure/README.md

 - Multiple _can be used with_ clauses
   - DONE UseWithSpecificItem must pass the original item to the useWith() call
   - Item must be able to accept, store and action multiple use clauses, indexed by 'use with' item id
+    - Rationalise the following into a single container in NormalItem: onUseActionsWithItem, useIsRepeatableFor, usedWithTextFor, itemUsedWith
   - Deserialisation must be able to deserialised multiple use clauses
   - Example is impsaw2000_broken, which should have a response for use with the imperator _and_ the teeth
 - Rename git tags to prefix with TTA1_